jpmcWorkers/jpmcWorkers.github.io/docs/issues.md

 * Hours / Schedule
 	* We've proven that hybrid/remote works great, regardless of what noise comes out of the CEO's mouth.
 Bring it back!
 	* The company wants to increase efficiency via modern technology.
 That should translate into less hours worked.
+	* Some companies have had success with a 4-day work-week.
+Why not us?
+(Meetings expand to fill time...)

 * Job Security
 	* People should not be fired or disciplined for arbitrary or capricious reasons.